Last Updated: April 2026

 Is the Zojila Tunnel open now?

-No, the Zojila Tunnel is still under construction as of early 2026.
+No, the Zojila Tunnel is still under construction as of April 2026.
 It is approximately 64% complete with a revised completion target of February 2028.
 Once completed, the 14.15 km tunnel will provide year-round connectivity between Sonamarg and Drass, eliminating the winter closure of Srinagar Leh Highway at Zojila Pass.

 What is the Z-Morh Tunnel and is it open?

-The Z-Morh Tunnel (now called Sonamarg Tunnel) is a 6.5 km long tunnel that was inaugurated on January 13, 2025.
+The Z-Morh Tunnel (now called Sonamarg Tunnel) is a 6.5 km long tunnel inaugurated on January 13, 2025.
 It is fully operational and provides all-weather connectivity between Srinagar and Sonamarg.
 There is no toll for using this tunnel.
-It has made Sonamarg accessible year-round, which is a significant change from earlier years when even Sonamarg would become inaccessible in winter.
+It has made Sonamarg accessible year-round, which is a significant change from earlier years when even Sonamarg would become inaccessible in deep winter.

 Is it safe to drive a sedan on Srinagar Leh Highway?